 \subsection{Low fertility rate}

-If the fertility rate $K$ is close to zero, the rate $\chi$ is close to zero, which is intuitive, and necessary for both sides of Eq. (\ref{eqRate}) to remain finite in the limit $K\ll 1$:
+If the fertility rate $K$ is close to zero, the rate $\chi$ is close to zero, which is intuitive, and necessary for both sides of Eq. (\ref{eqRate}) to remain constant in the limit $K\ll 1$:

 Hence the growth rate reads